 - Loyola University Chicago School of Law, J.D.

-- American Bar Association (Member, Construction Section & Surety Section)
+- American Bar Association (Member, Construction Section and Surety Section)

 - Colorado Bar Association